 Career reinvention is not only possible, but it’s possible for you.

-Continue reading to discover what to do when you hate your job and how to pursue a new direction that brings gratification, helps you find your purpose in life, and aligns with who you are.
+Continue reading to discover how to change jobs, or even how to change careers: what to do when you hate your job and how to pursue a new direction that brings gratification, helps you find your purpose in life, and aligns with who you are.

 First of all: You’re not alone, and you’re not crazy